CDC is the foremost destination for customers who cannot — and will not — compromise on the foundations of their digital critical infrastructure.

 CDC has identified key actions to lead the data centre industry in renewable energy initiatives.

-CDC already uses renewable energy across most of its existing campuses — our campuses in Canberra use 100 per cent renewable power.
+CDC already uses renewable energy across most of its existing campuses.

 Our data centre campuses in Aotearoa New Zealand have been using Toitū carbonzero certified 100 per cent renewable electricity from the first day of operations and are certified Toitū net carbonzero and Toitū enviromark gold.
 Our business participates in New Zealand’s Permanent Forest Sink Initiative.